-When you step into a leadership role for the first time or for a new team, it can feel intimidating and overwhelming.
-Understanding what new team leaders should do first is the key to nailing your first 90-days with confidence.
+Stepping into a leadership role for the first time or for a new team, can be intimidating and overwhelming.
+However, you can get a strong start to the first 90-days by knowing what to do first.
 Plus, it’ll ensure the smoothest transition for employees while setting you up for long-term success.

 Becoming a team leader for the first time can feel intimidating and overwhelming.
 Knowing what to do first can set you up for success and endear you to your team.

-Here are 7 strategies for what new team leaders should do first.
-They’ll help you overcome the challenges of taking-on a new leadership role.
+Here are 7 strategies for what new team leaders should do first:

 Listen and Learn:

-One of the essential things leaders should do first is listen closely to others who are familiar with the organization’s history and processes.
-You probably don’t want to start making changes until you’ve assessed the state of the organization and identified areas of improvement.
+Closely listen to people who are familiar with the organization’s history and processes.
+You probably don’t want to start making changes until you’ve reviewed the state of the organization and identified areas of improvement.
 The key is to gather as much relevant information as possible.
 Learning about the company’s evolution is an important step in visualizing its past, present, and future.

 Build Rapport and Trust:

-The next step as a new team leader is to begin earning the personal trust of your employees.
-Make the time to connect socially, share openly about your own background, and ask questions to learn about their interests.
+Earn the personal trust of your employees.
+Make the time to connect socially, openly share about your own background, and ask questions to learn about their interests.
 Explain that you have an open-door policy.
 Seek to create an atmosphere of trust by letting staff members know their input is important.